 This prime city centre office building, overlooking the Floating Harbour, was comprehensively refurbished with internal reconfiguration and specification upgrade.
 Additional roof level increased the net area to 48,000 sq. ft. of Grade A office space.

-Cubex bought the College Square site in 2006 with the intention of speculatively developing workspace sympathetic to the location at the heart of an historic conservation area whilst incorporating the best of contemporary design.
+Cubex bought the College Square site in 2006 with the intention of speculatively developing space sympathetic to the location at the heart of an historic conservation area whilst incorporating the best of contemporary design.
 The building made full use of traditional materials such as limestone, natural slate and stone, delivering an elegant and classical façade with period features reflecting its historic surroundings.
-At the same time, the internal accommodation fully open plan with lofty ceilings and large footplates of 3.000 sq ft apiece.
+At the same time, the internal accommodation is fully open plan with lofty ceilings and large footplates of 3.000 sq ft apiece.

-Cubex set out to maximise the planning potential for each site in terms of the redevelopment.
+Cubex set out to maximise the planning potential for each site In terms of the redevelopment.
 Somerfield accessed property skill that they didn’t have in-house, specifically to deliver development and promotion of land for higher uses.